bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 So I went for the Rust route, and that's why the code base was reimplemented in Rust, was actually improved.
 A lot of the design was simplified because I didn't have to do everything myself.
 So LDK was already doing a lot of the heavy lifting.
-So real logic was already covered.
+So reorg logic was already covered.
 Part of the components were completely gone.
 There's components I don't even remember.
 Now there's three or four components in the code.